yuviS003/NodeJsBootcamp/README.md

 This bootcamp consists of demonstrating the working of Express js server and interaction with MongoDB database via server.

-The each of the following folders consist of dedicated chapters designed such that it does not become a burder while learing.
+Each of the following folders consist of dedicated chapters designed such that it does not become a burden while learning.

 ## Directory Descriptions
 | Directory name             | Chapter                                                                |